eklavya-eg/draw/README.md

 # 🎨 Draw

-**Draw** is a collaborative web-based drawing app where multiple users can join a shared canvas and draw in real time.
+**Draw** is a drawing app where multiple users can join a shared canvas and draw in real time.
 Built with Next.js, WebSockets, and PostgreSQL, this project demonstrates a modern full-stack setup for real-time applications.

 ---